54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 {{% blog-shortcode caption="Recruiting sucked the soul out of me late-September to mid-October" file="https://i.ibb.co/SKNQcS7/recruiting-state.png" %}}

-I received my first offer in early October from Duolingo (whose onsite I gave *right* before my flight to Switzerland)!
+I received my first offer in early October from Duolingo, whose onsite I gave *right* before my flight to Switzerland!
 That took care of Summer 2022, but my co-op cycle (Spring 2022) was harder to deal with because ETH Zurich holds exams up until February of the next year.
-Many companies I received offers from could not accommodate such a start date, and ETH declined my request to take these exams earlier.
+Many companies I received offers from could not accommodate that start date, and ETH declined my request to take these exams earlier.

 My first instinct was to change my co-op cycle to Fall 2022.
 Around then, I had received an offer from Meta following my hackathon in Prague that was about to expire, which I moved to the fall.
 Simply too good to pass up.
 But that still left the awkward gap of Spring 2022 - what was I going to do up until the summer?
 I signed up for some part-time classes at Northeastern so I could graduate as intended, but I kept interviewing to find a solution.